 Beach Water Quality, Program Overview

-In August 2000, the Beach Water Sampling Program was extended to 34 of Florida's coastal counties through state legislation (Senate Bill 1412 and House Bill 2145) and funding.
-In addition, sampling under the new program now includes fecal coliform as well as enterococci bacteria.
+In August 2000, the Beach Water Sampling Program was extended to 30 of Florida's coastal counties through state legislation (Senate Bill 1412 and House Bill 2145) and funding.
+In addition, sampling under the new program include fecal coliform as well as enterococci bacteria.
 The rationale for selecting these two bacteria for analysis and implications of the sampling results are described below.
-In August 2002, the beach water sampling program began collecting water samples on a weekly basis with additional funding from U.S. EPA.
-The most recent results from the current program can be reviewed here.
+In August 2002, the beach water sampling program also began collecting water samples on a weekly basis with additional funding from U.S. EPA.

 Enterococci are enteric bacteria that normally inhabit the intestinal tract of humans and animals.
 The presence of enteric bacteria can be an indication of fecal pollution, which may come from stormwater runoff, pets and wildlife, and human sewage.
 If they are present in high concentrations in recreational waters and are ingested while swimming or enter the skin through a cut or sore, they may cause human disease, infections or rashes.